HabibaHafez/HabibaHafez/README.md

 - 👋 Hi, I’m @HabibaHafez
-- 👀 I’m interested in Data anlysis and web development
+- 🌱A fresh grad from faculty of Computers and AI , Cairo University
-- 🌱 I’m currently studying Conputer Science at Cairo Uni
+- 👀 I’m interested in product management , data and front end development
 - 📫 How to reach me https://www.linkedin.com/in/habiba-hafez-b56b61206/

 <!---